cloud-elements/devportal/docs/platform-api/accounts/account-management.md

 The User Token returned from the POST JSON body response is sufficient to go ahead and make API calls, etc.
 ![Cloud Elements Account Management 10](http://cloud-elements.com/wp-content/uploads/2015/03/Accounts9.png)

 If you wish for the user to be able to interactively login to the console, however, you’ll need to initiate a password reset email.
-Logout from the Console:
+Log out from Cloud Elements:
 ![Cloud Elements Account Management 11](http://cloud-elements.com/wp-content/uploads/2015/03/Accounts10.png)

 Click the “Reset Password” button: